The Ultimate Guide To Joining A Startup

 • How in sync do they seem about the company when they answer your questions?

-There’s one other factor related to the team to consider: alumni network.
+There’s one other team-related factor: alumni network.

-Naval Ravikant famously said:
+Naval Ravikant said:

 “For someone who's early in their career—and maybe even later—that the single most important thing about a company is the alumni network you're going to build.
 Who are you going to work with, and what are those people going to go on to do?”